Glitch Oil Creep

 • Bearings of knobs and handles

-For gears or heavily loaded components, roller grease is usually used instead.
+For gears or heavily loaded components, reel grease is usually used instead.

 When it comes to reel oil, the basic rule is: Less is more.

 In most cases, a small drop per bearing is completely sufficient.
-Too much oil can attract dirt or even impair the performance of the reel.
+Too much oil can trap dirt or even worsen the performance of the reel.

-Yes, especially with spool bearings, the right rolling oil can make a difference.
+Yes, especially with spool bearings, the right roller oil can make a difference.

 Thin oils reduce friction in the ball bearing and allow freer rotation of the spool.
-This can particularly improve casting performance when BFS fishing or using light lures.
+This can particularly improve casting performance when baitcasting fishing or using light lures.

 It depends on how often you go fishing.